veplechuc/V1TFS/README.md

 V1TFS links VersionOne Workitems to TFS Check-ins and Builds.

+# Purpose #

+We want developers to be able to run the build script before Jenkins, so they can know if it will work with it.
+From time-to-time there are environment differences (like with NuGet) that get in the way, but that is the main idea.
+Developers should be able to build from Visual Studio too.
+This means that some extra packages could be installed so it works there too.

 # Build Prerequisites

 ## Step 1: Install or upgrade to the latest NuGet